-The risk of melanoma due to MC1R mutation is moderate compared to CDKN2A and CDK4 mutations.
+The risk of melanoma due to MC1R mutation is moderate compared to that occurring with CDKN2A and CDK4 mutations.
 MC1R variants may modify CDKN2A penetrance, increasing the incidence and decreasing the age at onset of melanoma by up to 21 years, when compared to individuals with CDK2NA mutations alone .

 Some studies have suggested individuals with at least one MC1R variant allele had a 5–15-fold increase in susceptibility to v-Raf murine sarcoma viral oncogene homolog B (BRAF) mutant melanomas .
 This finding needs further investigation, as other studies have not found the same association.

-A thorough genetic pedigree can indicate whether there is a MC1R gene variant that runs in the family, and its inheritance pattern.
-Genetic testing can be indicated if there is a strong family history of melanoma in an individual with red hair and other phenotypic traits.
+A thorough genetic pedigree can indicate whether there is a MC1R gene variant that runs in the family and its inheritance pattern.
+Genetic testing can be indicated if there is a strong family history of melanoma in individual with red hair and other phenotypic traits.

-People carrying the MC1R variant genes should be advised to undertake regular self-skin examination from early adult life, and to take the opportunity for skin checks by a trained health professional.
-Watch out for pigmented and non-pigmented skin lesions with the following characteristics.
+People carrying the MC1R variant genes should be advised to undertake regular self-skin examination from early adult life and to undertake skin checks by a trained health professional.
+Watch out for pigmented and non-pigmented skin lesions with the following characteristics: